Meat and Poultry

 • Buffalo: There’s nothing like seeing Pitcher Mountain Farm’s herds of American buffalo grazing on the green hills beside Highway 123 in Stoddard.

 • Rabbit: It used to be much more common to eat rabbit meat in the U.S. Known as “the poor man’s protein”, rabbit meat was inexpensive and high in protein.
-If you’d like to try it, Flying M Farm in Fremont sells rabbit meat, and even offers classes in how to “harvest” a rabbit yourself.
+If you’d like to try it, Flying M Farm sells rabbit meat, and even offers classes in how to “harvest” a rabbit yourself.